marrow16/Binder/README.md

 #### Nested Binding Selectors
 If the value (binding instruction) of a binding selector is an ```object```, it is treated as descendant binding selectors - this enables you to structure your bindings without having to repeat selectors.

-A simple example of using nested binding selectors is to set multiple attributes on the same selected node, e.g.:-
+A simple example of using nested binding selectors is to set multiple attributes on the same selected node, e.g.:
 ```javascript
 var myBinder = new Binder('<a><img></a>', {
     '@href': 'url', // set @href attribute on <a>